Economic Freedom: History

 The Wealth of Nations

-Just as John Locke's Two Treatises of Government had a revolutionary influence on political philosophy by establishing the principles of self-governance (see "Consent of the Governed"), Adam Smith's The Wealth of Nations, published nearly a century later in 1776, had a seminal effect on the field of economics by laying out new principles based on individual liberty.
+Just as John Locke's Two Treatises of Government had a revolutionary influence on political philosophy by establishing the principles of self-governance (see "Consent of the Governed"), Adam Smith's The Wealth of Nations, published nearly a century later in 1776, had a seismic effect on the field of economics by laying out new principles based on individual liberty.

 The Twin Characteristics of Democracy

-Two Political Trends
+Two Rival Political Trends

 Capitalism vs. Communism